 If you can afford it, it will be helpful to get some legal advice on how the court deals with property when you or your ex owns the family home.

 If you rent the family home find your tenancy agreement and check whether the tenancy is in your joint names or in the name of just one of you.
 This can make a big difference to what can happen to the tenancy.
 It will also show you who is currently responsible for meeting the obligations under the tenancy agreement.
 If your name is still on the tenancy, even if you move out, you are still legally responsible for paying the rent until the tenancy ends or is transferred to your ex.

 Try and reach an agreement with your ex about who (if either of you) is going to stay in your rented home.
 If you can do this, it is likely to make things much easier to deal with.
-Sometimes it will be possible for one of you to stay on as the sole tenant, as long as you can afford the rent (perhaps with the assistance of housing benefit) and your landlord agrees.
-Sometimes you will both need to move home.
+Sometimes it will be possible for one of you to stay on as the sole tenant, as long as you can afford the rent (perhaps with the assistance of housing benefit or universal credit) and your landlord agrees.

 1. If you rent your family home from a social landlord (a local council or housing association)